jleon757/github-easy-download/README.md

 ## Support

 If you encounter any issues or have suggestions:
-- Open an issue on [GitHub](https://github.com/yourusername/github-easy-download/issues)
+- Open an issue on [GitHub](https://github.com/jleon757/github-easy-download/issues)
 - Check existing issues for solutions

-## Roadmap

-Future enhancements planned:
-- GitHub OAuth for higher rate limits
-- Download progress indicator
-- Support for GitLab and Bitbucket
-- Keyboard shortcuts
-- Auto-update checking

 ---